-1. the decision-making process for determining the remuneration policy, including, if applicable, information about the composition and mandate of the remuneration committee and the role of relevant stakeholders,

-- 2. the criteria used for performance measurement and risk adjustment, - 3. the linkage between performance and remuneration, - 4. the performance criteria on which the entitlement to shares, share-linked instruments, financial instruments and other variable components of remuneration are based, - 5. principles for deferred payment and conditions for the utilisation of entitlements. - 6. the risk analysis forming the basis for the design of the remuneration policy, - 7. the expensed amount of total remuneration for the financial year broken down by senior executives, other employees whose actions can have a material impact on the risk exposure of the firm and all employees, indicating fixed and variable remuneration and stating the respective number of beneficiaries receiving each component, and, where applicable, broken down into business lines or corresponding business units, - 8. percentage distribution of variable remuneration into - a) cash. - b) shares, share-linked instruments and other financial instruments, and - c) other. - 9. vested remuneration during the financial year, paid remuneration specified in the financial year's vested remuneration, paid remuneration vested during previous financial years and adjusted but unpaid vested remuneration, - 10. the financial year's cumulative deferred remuneration, where appropriate split into utilised and unutilised entitlements, - 11. the total amount expensed during the financial year for severance pay and guaranteed variable remuneration, the number of beneficiaries receiving such remuneration and the justification, - 12. the financial year's cumulative total for severance pay and guaranteed variable remuneration awarded, the number of beneficiaries and the highest such award to a single person, and - 13. the financial year's paid severance pay and guaranteed variable remuneration.
+- 1. the decision-making process for determining the remuneration policy, including, if applicable, information about the composition and authorisations of the remuneration committee and the role of relevant stakeholders, - 2. the criteria used for performance measurement and risk adjustment, - 3. the link between performance and remuneration, - 4. the performance criteria on which the entitlement to shares, share-linked instruments, financial instruments or other variable components of remuneration are based, - 5. principles for deferred payment and conditions for the utilisation of entitlements, - 6. the risk analysis forming the basis for the design of the remuneration policy, - 7. the expensed amount of total remuneration for the financial year broken down in the categories senior executives, other employees whose actions can have an impact on the risk level of the firm and all employees, and further broken down into fixed and variable remuneration, and stating the respective number of beneficiaries receiving each component, and, where applicable, broken down into business lines or corresponding business units, - 8. percentage distribution of variable remuneration into - a) cash, - b) shares, share-linked instruments and other financial instruments, and - c) other, - 9. vested remuneration during the most recent financial year, paid remuneration specified in the most recent financial year's vested remuneration, paid remuneration vested during previous financial years and adjusted but unpaid vested remuneration, - 10. the most recent financial year's cumulative deferred remuneration, where appropriate split into utilised and unutilised entitlements, - 11. the total amount expensed during the most recent financial year for severance payments and guaranteed variable remuneration, the number of beneficiaries receiving such remuneration and the justification, - 12. the most recent financial year's cumulative total for severance payments and contractual guaranteed variable remuneration, the number of people covered by such a commitment and the highest contractual individual amount of this type, and - 13. the financial year's paid severance payments and guaranteed variable remuneration.